simonmicro/cloudflare-cname-switcher/README.md

 cargo run --release
 ```

 Then copy the `config.sample.yaml` to `config.yaml` and adjust the settings to your needs.
+You may also use the environment variable `BIND_ADDRESS` to change the listening host and port of the HTTP server.
+This was implemented in an environment variable to allow for a more flexible configuration in a containerized environment.

 ## Run it!
 You may either start this directly on your machine, use the provided `Dockerfile` to build a container or use a pre-built container from one of the supported registires (see `.gitlab-ci.yml`).